-- (a) The Associate Dean for Academic Affairs shall reinstate a student only when he or she determines that (1) there is a strong likelihood that the student will achieve a cumulative grade point average of 2.00 or higher at the end of the probationary year, and (2) there is a strong likelihood that the student will achieve a cumulative grade point average of 2.00 or higher in each semester thereafter. - (b) Second Chance Program.
+- (a) The Associate Dean for Academic Affairs shall reinstate a student only when he or she determines that (1) there is a strong likelihood that the student will achieve a cumulative grade point average of 2.00 or higher at the end of the probationary year, and (2) there is a strong likelihood that the student will achieve a cumulative grade point average of 2.00 or higher at the end of the probationary year, and (2) there is a strong likelihood that the student will achieve a cumulative grade point average of 2.00 or higher at the end of the probationary year, and (2) there is a strong likelihood that the student will achieve a cumulative grade point average of 2.00 or higher in each semester thereafter. - (b) Second Chance Program.
 If a student is dismissed and reinstated at the end of the first year, the student must repeat any course in which the student made a grade below 2.00, up to a maximum of 22 total credit hours.
 Upon repeating such a course, the grade that the student made when taking the course for the first time shall be replaced with a grade of "NC."
 The grade the student makes when repeating such a course shall be the grade used in calculating the student's cumulative grade point average.
-If a student would otherwise be required to repeat more than 22 total credit hours under this subsection, the Associate Dean for Academic Affairs may decide which course or courses will not be repeated due to the 22-credit-hour limitation or may, in appropriate cases, permit the student to decide which course or courses will not be repeated due to the 22-credit-hour limitation. - (c) A student in good standing who is not participating and has not participated in the Second Chance Program may nevertheless elect, with the permission of the Associate Dean for Academic Affairs, to repeat one or more first-year courses in which the student made below a 2.00.
+If a student would otherwise be required to repeat more than 22 total credit hours under this subsection, the Associate Dean for Academic Affairs may decide which course or courses will not be repeated due to the 22-credit-hour limitation or may, in appropriate cases, permit the student to decide which course or courses will not be repeated due to the 22-credit-hour limitation.

+(c) A student in good standing who is not participating and has not participated in the Second Chance Program may nevertheless elect, with the permission of the Associate Dean for Academic Affairs, to repeat one or more first-year courses in which the student made below a 2.00.
 If such a student makes this election, the grade the student earned when taking the course the first time will be replaced by the grade earned upon repeating the course, following the same rules applied to grades under the Second Chance Program in subsection 3-907(b).